CV

 PURAKAU PRODUCTIONS

-The ability to focus on, and comprehensively research specific historical events, has enabled me to uncover previously unknown information leading to important and relevant findings; which have been used by the New Zealand Government, as well as by academics and scholars, artists, poets, etc.
+The ability to focus on, and comprehensively research specific historical events, has enabled us to uncover previously unknown information leading to important and relevant findings; which have been used by the New Zealand Government, as well as by academics and scholars, artists, poets, etc.

 We also welcome the decision by the New Zealand Ministry of Education, to make New Zealand History mandatory within all schools from 2022 onward; this is a fantastic initiative and will provide all Kiwi students with a basic, if not sound, understanding of the nation's beginnings.